-Apple macOS High Sierra: The smart person's guide
+Apple macOS High Sierra: A cheat sheet

-With High Sierra, version 10.13 of Apple's macOS operating system, the company added subtle updates to improve privacy in web browsing, rolled out its new file system as standard, and introduced updates that would allow for the creation of virtual reality (VR) and augmented reality (AR) content.
-While the updates may seem simple, they will help set the stage for Apple's approach to computing in the future.
+With High Sierra, version 10.13 of Apple's macOS operating system, the company added subtle updates to improve the privacy of web browsing in Safari, rolled out its new file system as standard, and introduced updates that would allow for the creation of virtual reality (VR) and augmented reality (AR) content.
+While the updates may seem simple, they help set the stage for Apple's approach to computing in the future.

-To help tech leaders and IT pros better understand macOS High Sierra, we've put together the most important details and resources in this smart person's guide.
+To help tech leaders and IT pros better understand macOS High Sierra, we've put together the most important details and resources in this cheat sheet.
 This is a "living" article that will be updated and refreshed as new, relevant information becomes public.

 Executive summary

 - What is macOS High Sierra? macOS High Sierra is version 10.13 of Apple's desktop operating system (OS) series, macOS.
-It includes updates to Safari, Mail, Photos, its file system, and more.
+It builds on its predecessor, macOS Sierra, and includes updates to Safari, Mail, Photos, its file system, and more.

 - Why does macOS High Sierra matter?
 As a version of macOS, High Sierra will define the user experience for Apple computer users across laptops and desktops in terms of featureset and UI.

 - Who does macOS High Sierra affect?
-The launch of macOS High Sierra affects Mac users and admins who have a compatible system and are planning on upgrading to it, or non-Mac users who are planning to purchase an Apple computer in the future.
+The launch of macOS High Sierra affects Mac users and admins who have a compatible system and are planning on upgrading to the OS, or non-Mac users who are planning to purchase an Apple computer in the future.

 - When is macOS High Sierra available?
-High Sierra was made generally available on September 25, 2017.
+The first macOS High Sierra public beta came out in June 2017, but the public release of High Sierra was made generally available on September 25, 2017.

 - How do I take advantage of macOS High Sierra?
 High Sierra is available for download through the Mac App Store.